Setting Financial Goals That Drive Your Business Forward

 If your only goals are money-centric and financial gain is all you ever focus on somewhere along the way you may lose your soul to marketing that is either deceptive or not congruent with your core values in order to meet lofty sales goals.
 Simply making money should never be the exclusive goal of any business.
 Focusing on increasing revenue without concern for brand and corporate vision is a common mistake budding entrepreneurs end up making when their initial success attracts investors who may offer enticing sums of cash in exchange for their say in how you market your business.

-As your business grows, without remembering your purpose and supportive goals is still easy to become overly excited about the money coming in and hard to resist the temptation to expand too quickly (which is a common detriment to many business owners.)
-The saying “pride comes before a fall” holds true when it comes to making business decisions – being too full of your own successes can lead you to a path of too rapid expansion that is not sustainable in the long run.
+As your business grows, it's easy to become overly excited about the money coming in and hard to resist the temptation to expand too quickly (which is a common detriment to many business owners.)
+The saying “pride comes before a fall” holds true when it comes to making business decisions—being too full of your own successes can lead you to a path of too rapid expansion that is not sustainable in the long run.

 Bad marketing and vocal investors can have a negative impact on your brand and once your brand is tarnished, it can be hard to get back on track – especially if your investors have a say in how you run your business.
 It is extremely important to factor in your purpose and values when you set financial goals so that investors do not get much say in how you run your business and so that your clients and customers see those values as synonymous with your products and services.